Swiss Residence & Residence Permit: Everything You Need to Know

-Switzerland’s beauty, high standard of living, and economic stability makes the country desirable.
+Switzerland’s beauty, high standard of living, and economic stability make the country desirable.
 However, obtaining the coveted citizenship is more difficult than it seems.
-We tell you how to obtain Swiss citizenship, who has the requirements to do so, and how can EU permanent resident work in Switzerland.
+We explain how to obtain Swiss citizenship, who meets the requirements, and how an EU permanent resident can work in Switzerland.

 residence permit in Switzerland